csc-training/summerschool/mpi/docs/04-mpi-non-blocking.md

 # Non-blocking communication

-- Non-blocking communication operations return immediately and perform sending/receiving in the background
+- Non-blocking communication operations return immediately and perform sending/receiving later or in the background
     - Communication needs to be separately finalized
 - Enables some computing concurrently with communication
 - Avoids many common deadlock situations